• Home

 Notions of LGBTQIA+

-As the High School students using the F-word, or discussing notions of LGBTQIA+, religion’ seems to be a strong force that binds them morally but frequent conversions for purposes of marriage or change in belief may leave them confused.
-In his book, ‘The Rage Against God: How Atheism Led Me to Faith’, Peter Hitchens begins Chapter 11 by asserting, “those who reject God’s absolute authority, preferring their own, are far more ready to persecute than Christians have been … Each revolutionary generation reliably repeats savagery”.
-This was evident from my recent discussion with some High School students who advocated war and normalized the Russia-Ukraine War and Israel-Palestine conflict saying it is a ‘necessary evil’.
-Faith makes you more optimistic and vigilant towards yourself as a philosophy and a belief-system.
+As high school students use the F-word or discuss notions of LGBTQIA+, religion’ seems to be a strong force that binds them morally, but frequent conversions for purposes of marriage or change in belief may leave them confused.
+In his book, ‘The Rage Against God: How Atheism Led Me to Faith’, Peter Hitchens begins Chapter 11 by asserting, “Those who reject God’s absolute authority, preferring their own, are far more ready to persecute than Christians have been… Each revolutionary generation reliably repeats savagery.”
+This was evident from my recent discussion with some high school students who advocated war and normalized the Russia-Ukraine War and Israel-Palestine conflict, saying it is a ‘necessary evil’.
+Faith makes you more optimistic and vigilant towards yourself as a philosophy and a belief system.

-In short, does having more choices to experiment with religion and gender leave you neutered, sterile or does it help you evolve?
-I think the former is true defying the latter.
+In short, does having more choices to experiment with religion and gender leave you neutered and sterile, or does it help you evolve?
+I think the former is truly defying the latter.

 Picture design by Anumita Roy